adam-p/text-file-follower/README.md

 # TODO

+- Switch from `fs.statSync` to `fs.stat`.
+  - Maybe also start using the Q module.

 - Handle all exceptions.
 For example, in the `onchange` handler, if the file disappears between the `fs.statSync` check and the `fs.createReadStream` call (or between when watchit emits `'change'` and the `fs.statSync` call), an